Billet isn't live yet. Launching late 2026. Join the waitlist →

 Option 1: Plug a separate e-signature tool into QuickBooks

-Tools like DocuSign, PandaDoc, and Adobe Acrobat Sign each ship a QuickBooks integration of varying quality.
+Tools like DocuSign, PandaDoc, and Adobe Acrobat Sign each ship a QuickBooks integration.
 The flow looks like this:

 1. Send an invoice from QuickBooks.